DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 needed ready access to the internet to have the regular habit of checking their email, and to leave their Skype application turned on.
-Initially, we tried to speed up the process by passing on to the residents the email addresses of regular contacts (a local accountant, CLC, Barkly Arts), with their permission.
+Initially, we tried to speed up the process by passing on to the residents the email addresses of regular contacts (a local accountant, the CLC, Barkly Arts), with their permission.
 We also tried to increase community members’ familiarity with e-communication by activating programs such as Outlook and Skype at start-up, and by regularly sending email messages to all the computers to maximize their chance of being read.
-Co-author Andrew Crouch at CAT received some emails from Imangara in the next few months, with queries like: ‘How can I do such-and-such
-\[…\]’ or, ‘How can I obtain a Hotmail account?’, which he was able to resolve online.
+Co-author Andrew Crouch at CAT received some emails from Imangara in the next few months, with queries like: ‘How can I do such-and-such’ or, ‘How can I obtain a Hotmail account?’, which he was able to resolve online.
 In total, between when the computers were installed in 2011 and the end of 2012, Andrew had only a total of only 109 emails from residents, either initiated by them or in response to an email he